hsieh672/Watermark/README.md

     msgbox('Watermark embedding Completed');
 ```
 ## Read the image with the watermark on it and remove the watermark
-When pushing the botton of "check the watermark", the watermark would be removed
+When pushing the button of "check the watermark," the watermark will be removed
 ```sh
 function pushbutton3_Callback(hObject, eventdata, handles)
 % hObject    handle to pushbutton3 (see GCBO)